deusExMac/WebScraper/README.md

 A rule may also specify conditions (post conditions) that are applied on data after these have been extracted from a page; if post-conditions are specified in a rule, only the extracted data meeting these post-conditions will be returned.

-Authoring .exr files requires basic knowledge of [css selectors] (https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) and [regular expressions](https://www.regular-expressions.info/).
+Authoring rules in exr files requires basic knowledge of [css selectors] (https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) and [regular expressions](https://www.regular-expressions.info/).

+Besides rules, exr files can also specify/dioctate other aspects of the extraction process such as how to render/fetch the page, what HTTP headers to use, if and how to interact with the downloaded page before applying the rules etc.

 ## .exr files: Supported fields